Academic Catalog 2024-2025

 The admission requirements for the MSSE Degree Program are as follows:

-• STEM-focused bachelor’s degree from a fully accredited institution.
+• A Bachelor's degree from a fully accredited institution.

 • Good standing at the last institution attended.